mcfnord/rml/src/dishonest.md

-# The parties
+# Prologue

 My story began in Puerto Vallarta, Mexico over ten years ago.
+It included a long prologue of complicated relationships.
 Maybe it began the day I took this picture:

-... but you can skip ahead to 2013, when it was clear my friend would die.
-In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis.
-I had no idea what hostile and underhanded forces laid in wait for me.
+In 2013, it became clear my friend would die.
+In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis and beyond.
+But my friend's father had other plans.

+# The alleged crime

+It meant the world to step out to a New Year's party with good friends.
+I got wild singing about the hard year behind me, and good one ahead.
+I barely remember the deed Lindquist called a crime.
+I have no dispute it was a very bad idea, but it never a crime.
+I chose the wrong words.
+In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but because they could be interpreted differently.
+It was incredibly late when I wrote seven words and fell asleep.

 # Dishonest Complainants